wormhole-foundation/example-native-token-transfers/evm/README.md

 1. **Transfer**

 A client calls on [`transfer`] to initiate an NTT transfer.
-The client must specify at minimum, the amount of the transfer, the recipient chain, and the recipient address on the recipient chain. [`transfer`] also supports a flag to specify whether the NttManager should queue transfers or revert if they are rate-limited.
+The client must specify at minimum, the amount of the transfer, the recipient chain, and the recipient address on the recipient chain. [`transfer`] also supports a flag to specify whether the `NttManager` should queue rate-limited transfers or revert.
 Clients can also include additional instructions to forward along to the Transceiver on the source chain.
-Depending on mode set in the initial configuration of the NttManager contract, transfers are either "locked" or "burned".
-Once the transfer has been forwarded to the Transceiver, the NttManager emits the `TransferSent` event.
+Depending on mode set in the initial configuration of the `NttManager` contract, transfers are either "locked" or "burned".
+Once the transfer has been forwarded to the Transceiver, the `NttManager` emits the `TransferSent` event.

 _Events_
 ``` solidity